MegaMosquito/lanscan/README.md

 # lanscan -- an IP LAN host discovery tool

-This code creates a Docker container that provides a basic REST service that returns a snapshot of all hosts currently found on an IP LAN.
-The results are JSON-encoded and provide the UTC timestamp of the snapshot and a list of all hosts on the IP LAN (providing the LAN IP address and MAC address for each).
+This code creates a Docker container that provides basic HTMP and JSON REST API services that return snapshots of all hosts currently found on an IP LAN.
+The results are
+JSON-encoded and provide the UTC timestamp of the snapshot and a list of all hosts on the IP LAN (providing the LAN IP address and MAC address for each).